 Goodwill is tested annually for impairment and is tested for impairment more frequently if events and circumstances indicate that the asset might be impaired.
+Events and circumstances considered in determining whether the carrying value of goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets; significant negative industry or economic trends; and a significant decline in the Company's stock price and/or market capitalization for a sustained period of time.
+At various points during the three months ended September 30, 2008, the Company's stock price approached or dropped below the then book value per share.
+If the Company's stock price were to trade below book value per share for a extended period of time and/or the Company continues to experience adverse effects of a continued downward trend in the overall economic environment, changes in the business itself, including changes in projected earnings and cash flows, the Company may have to recognize an impairment of all or some portion of its goodwill.
+The Company will perform its annual impairment test on goodwill in the fourth quarter of 2008.
 An impairment loss is recognized to the extent that the carrying amount exceeds the asset's fair value.
 To date, no impairment charge has been taken for the goodwill related to our acquisitions.
 If the fair value is lower than the carrying value, a material impairment charge may be reported in our financial results.
 We exercise judgment in the assessment of the related useful lives of intangible assets, the fair values and the recoverability.
 In certain instances, the fair value is determined in part based on cash flow forecasts and discount rate estimates.
 We review our long-lived assets for impairment in accordance with SFAS 144 whenever events or changes in circumstances indicate that the carrying amount of an asset group may not be recoverable.
 Recoverability of assets held and used is measured by a comparison of the carrying amount of an asset group to estimated undiscounted future cash flows expected to be generated by the asset group.
 If such asset group is considered to be impaired, the impairment is to be recognized by the amount by which the carrying amount of the assets exceeds fair value.
 Assets to be disposed of are separately presented on the balance sheet and reported at the lower of their carrying amount or fair value less costs to sell, and are no longer depreciated.